 August 2014 – Along with my wife and three college girls, I did my first backpacking trip in years — since before plantar fasciitis came along — with 16 miles of hiking in Colorado’s Flattops Wilderness, up to 11,500 feet and around and down.
-I may have stopped for the occasional geezer wheeze while those college girls, all athletic and as tall as I am, sprung up the slopes like deer.
+I may have stopped for the occasional geezer wheeze while those college girls, all athletic and as tall as I am, sprang up the slopes like deer.
 But I hiked all those miles with a heavy pack, and there was no pain in my heel.

-Now, that curative stage is over, and I’m in the maintenance phase.
-What’s important is never to think, “Okay, foot’s feeling pretty good, guess I can go back to wearing shoes the way I used to.”
+Now, that curative stage is over, and I’m in the maintenance phase — been there for years now — what’s important is never to think, “Okay, foot’s feeling pretty good, guess I can go back to wearing shoes the way I used to.”
 What’s important is to keep using the right shoes (firm fit and especially tight in the heel) and the right arch supports.
 Sometimes I even think I am cured in the strict sense — until I walk around in socks or bare feet and start to notice that old feeling of a sensitive lump inflaming and bulging under my heel from the abuse.
 Stay with the arch supports, and I’m good for walking all day.

 My best every-day arch supports are from Good Feet, but they’re expensive.
 I’ve got two pairs of them, but between casual shoes and dress shoes and athletic shoes and hiking shoes, I could use a LOT more pairs; and good as the Good Feet inserts are, an ADDITIONAL 5-10 of them would be a financial blow to anyone who can’t get their home featured on the TV show “Cribs.”

 But you gotta get more.
 Sure, you can sit down, every time you want to wear a different shoe, and pull your most valuable inserts out of one pair of shoes and push them into another, scrabbling with your fingers to replace the little velcro pads that hold the insert in.
-Sure you can — if you want to go mad with the petty frustration and time wastage.
+Sure you can — if you want to go mad with petty frustration and time wastage.
 Big temptation to do the bad thing, and just wear some shoes some of the time with NO support.

 Sorry, but I gotta digress just one sentence to illustrate why that’s important, why that’s a bad thing.
 It’s not just that you’ll set back your recovery.
 You can damage the foot to make recovery less accessible. : “People who … allow it to exacerbate develop more scar tissue,” says Dr. Jeffrey Ross, Associate Clinical Professor in the Baylor College of Medicine and a fellow of the American College of Sports Medicine.
 “The plantar fascia, normally about 2 millimeters (mm) in thickness, can thicken to as much as 10 mm, making it that much harder to treat.”
 (Quote from Plantar Fasciitis in Basketball)

-So I have bought a bunch of cheaper inserts for those shoes that are secondary wear.
-There’s Archmolds, “Heat Moldable Custom Insoles”: $39.95.
-And the Blaue Fussbett arches, by Birkenstock, $50 a crack.
+So I have buy cheaper inserts for those shoes that are secondary wear.
+Not cheap trash, of course, just less-expensive but pretty good.
+There’s Archmolds, “Heat Moldable Custom Insoles”: $40-$55 range.
+And the Blaue Fussbett arches, by Birkenstock, ranging around $60 a crack.
 I have several of each.
 They don’t help me as much as the Good Feets, but they’re good for moderate amounts of wear.
 If you’ve found other brands and types of orthotics that work for you, good.
-More on this topic in the orthotics page
+More on this topic in the orthotics page.

 This home page is an intro to what’s contained in the other pages of this site, with a primary focus on “self-cure” and a secondary focus on Aggressive Treatments: medical interventions for those who can’t self-cure.
 But if you have plantar fasciitis, you’re probably among the 90 % of us who, the docs say, can cure themselves.
 Like I did.
 But what does it mean, “cured”?